Bank of England makes biggest interest rate hike in 30 years

-LONDON -- The Bank of England has announced its biggest interest rate increase in three decades as it tries to beat back stubbornly high inflation fueled by Russia’s invasion of Ukraine and the disastrous economic policies of former Prime Minister Liz Truss.
+LONDON -- The Bank of England made its biggest interest rate increase in three decades on Thursday, joining the U.S. Federal Reserve and other central banks worldwide in rapid hikes as it tries to beat back stubbornly high inflation fueled by Russia’s invasion of Ukraine and the disastrous economic policies of former Prime Minister Liz Truss.

-The central bank boosted its key rate by three-quarters of a percentage point Thursday, to 3%, after consumer price inflation returned to a 40-year high in September.
-The aggressive move was expected after a more cautious half-point hike six weeks ago and comes as the bank sees a “very challenging outlook" for the U.K. economy.
+The central bank boosted its key rate by three-quarters of a percentage point, to 3%, after consumer price inflation returned to a 40-year high in September.
+The aggressive move comes as the bank foresees a “very challenging outlook" for the U.K. economy, expecting it “to be in recession for a prolonged period” and inflation to stay high for the next year.

+“If we don’t take action to bring inflation down, it gets worse," Bank of England Gov. Andrew Bailey told reporters.
+“There’s no easy outcome in this sense.”

+Even so, the central bank should not increase its key rate too far, he said, but with uncertainties ahead, policymakers will “respond forcefully" if needed.

 “High energy, food and other bills are hitting people hard.
 Households have less to spend on other things.
 This has meant that the size of the UK economy has started to fall,” the bank said in its November monetary policy report.